jasonoochen/gitgroup-api/README.md

 ## API list

+### User

+- _GET /user_ - get the user information who holds this authorization token

 ### Repository

-- _/repos_ - get all repositories of the owner
+- _GET /repos_ - get all repositories of the owner

 ### Project